liveview-native/liveview-client-swiftui/livebooks/markdown/native-navigation.md

 Evaluate the example below and press each button.
 Notice that:

-1. `redirect/2` triggers the `mount/3` callback re-establishes a socket connection.
+1. `redirect/2` triggers the `mount/3` callback and re-establishes a socket connection.
-2. `push_navigate/2` triggers the `mount/3` callbcak and re-uses the existing socket connection.
+2. `push_navigate/2` triggers the `mount/3` callback and re-uses the existing socket connection.
 3. `push_patch/2` does not trigger the `mount/3` callback, but does trigger the `handle_params/3` callback.
 This is often useful when using navigation to trigger page changes such as displaying a modal or overlay.

 You can see this for yourself using the following example.
 Click each of the buttons for redirect, navigate, and patch behavior.